AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Overview.md

 -   Sliding and loop playback of short videos

     ApsaraVideo Player SDK allows you to customize the view size to play videos in full screen.
 It also supports multi-player playback, autoplay, and pre-loading.
 These features allow you to watch multiple videos in full-screen sliding mode.
 To reduce traffic consumption and ensure seamless loop playback, ApsaraVideo Player SDK provides the play-and-cache and loop playback operations.
-You can configure these operations with several simple steps to meet business demands.
+You can configure these operations with simple steps to meet business demands.

 -   Video copyright protection